 More Elegance?

-I read nitsua60's answer (which was the accepted answer at the time) and found that it's not very elegant to use the location of the dice.
-I'd prefer something that's simple, doesn't require rolling and doesn't require the extra bookkeeping of things like where the dice end up on the table.
-Therefor, I came up with something that meets those goals at the cost of being less precise.
+That's the reason I came up with a different system that meets those goals at the cost of being less close to actually being linear.
 This solution does not adhere to your example percentages, nor is it actually linear, but on the scale from 1 to 5 dice, I think it'll feel close enough to linear.

 A red die